spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 ### #readYaml(String)

-Converts a Yaml String into a Map that can then be processed further.
+Converts a YAML String into a Map that can then be processed further.

 ### #fromUrl(String)